 The ideal number of branches on any level of the issue tree is three - the most intuitive number to the human mind.

-Three items are often enough to yield significant insights, while still being easy to analyze and follow; segmentations into 2 or 4 items are also common.
-5 is acceptable in some cases, but anything more than that should be avoided; and of course, we can’t have only 1 item, because it’s pointless.
+Three items are often enough to yield significant insights, while still being easy to analyze and follow; segmentations into 2 or 4 are also common.
+5 is acceptable, but anything more than that should be avoided.

-The manufacturer in the example may have 12 product lines distributed across the segments; however, having 12 branches in the issue tree is counter-intuitive and counter-productive, so we use the much more manageable 3 segments.
+Our apparel distributor may have dozens of product lines across the segments, but having that same number of branches in the issue tree is counter-intuitive and counter-productive, so we use the much more manageable 3 segments.

-There should be minimal to no connections between the branches of the issue tree.
+There should be minimal, and ideally no connections between the branches of the issue tree.